Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: Root finding

 Next, we make the ansatz $\thetaroot=-i\eta$, $\eta=\ln(\beta)$ for some $\beta\in\mathbb{C}$ with $0=R^2(\thetaroot,\phibar,\xx)$.
 Inserting the ansatz into \eqref{eq:R2lem_proof1} gives

-We then express the trigonometric functions in exponential form, substituting $\eta=\ln(\beta)$.
-This leads to the quartic equation \eqref{eq:quartic}-\eqref{eq:quartic_helper}, which can be solved analytically for $\beta$ if $a\neq b$.
-This quartic equation has four possible solutions, giving us four roots.
-In practice, we pick the root with the smallest imaginary part in terms of its magnitude.
-Using the complex logarithm, the ansatz $\thetaroot=-i\ln(\beta)$ yield \eqref{eq:thetaroot_beta}. \end{proof}
+Expressing the trigonometric functions in exponential form and substituting $\eta=\ln(\beta)$ yields the quartic equation \eqref{eq:quartic}-\eqref{eq:quartic_helper}.
+Substituting the ansatz $\thetaroot=-i\ln(\beta)$ and using the complex logarithm then gives \eqref{eq:thetaroot_beta}.
+Since $a\neq b$, the equation has four distinct solutions for $\beta$, producing four corresponding roots $\theta_0$.
+In practice, the relevant pair of complex conjugate roots are those with the smallest imaginary part in magnitude. \end{proof}